Short Inca Trail Peru Machu Picchu 2025

 What is the difference between the Classic and Short Inca Trail 2 Days?

-The Short Inca Trail lasts only 2 days and 1 night.
+The Short Inca Trail lasts only two days and one night.
 It starts at Ollantaytambo railway road, kilometer 104, and goes through Chachabamba and Wiñay Wayna ancient sites.
 After reaching Intipunku (Sun Gate), where there is a breathtaking view of the Inca Citadel, the route descends to Aguas Calientes for a rest stop.
 Tomorrow is the day that we will visit Machu Picchu.

 Nearly all visitors have the Inca Trail on their bucket list since it is the most stunning trail in South America and has a wealth of historical significance.
 Take on the renowned walk and explore the mysteries of the Inca civilization.
 While you’re here, don’t forget to look at our Peru vacation packages!